dec1/practical_devops/devops/kubernetes/ref/general/architecture.md

 Manages containerized applications at scale

 ## Cluster

-~ (1+ logical Apps) + Infrastructure
+A single independent Kuberntes "installation"

 - **Control** plane (1 - ~3 nodes)
      #####
     - **Api Server**
         - exposes the Kubernetes (Rest) API
         -  IP address configured in `controlPlaneEndpoint` of file `kubeadm-init.yaml`
+        - all communication with cluster (except app specific - see service below) goes through api server
             - the only way to interact with kubernetes control plane from outside cluster

     #####
     - **Controller Manager**